 Salaries According to BLS

-Average salaries range from $49,630 to $77,520 (25th to 75th percentile) for careers related to clinical/medical social work.
+Clinical/Medical Social Work majors often go into careers where salaries can range from $49,630 to $77,520 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Clinical/Medical Social Work

 Some degrees associated with clinical/medical social work may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for clinical/medical social work careers below.